Present at FNCE® 2019

-- Program planners will be notified of the proposal’s final status by late February 2018.
+- Program planners will be notified via email of the proposal’s final status by late February 2019.

 - A CLL member and/or Academy Staff partner may contact the Program Planner with questions regarding a proposal.

-- Proposals are considered accepted only when the Program Planner receives an electronic/written confirmation from the Academy Lifelong Learning Team.
+- Proposals are considered accepted only when the Program Planner receives an email confirmation from the Academy Lifelong Learning Team.

-- Session details should not be publicized until the Program Planner receives electronic/written confirmation of acceptance from the Academy Lifelong Learning Team.
+- Session details are not to be publicized until the Program Planner receives electronic confirmation of acceptance from the Academy Lifelong Learning Team.

 - FNCE® proposals are considered “works in progress” as the Academy and the CLL work to provide quality programming each year.
 The Academy has the option to not accept proposed or suggested speakers based on their qualifications or frequency of presentation.
 Under certain circumstances, the Academy may recommend and/or require speaker modifications for proposal acceptance in order to match the overall programming needs at FNCE®.
 The Academy reserves the right to make recommendations and requirements for revisions of content within proposals prior to acceptance.
 Generally, due to space and time considerations, only 30-40 percent of proposals are accepted.